-If you haven't taken my 7 minute anxiety test yet, take it now to get a better idea of what these symptoms are.
 But the best way to understand an anxiety sore throat is to recognize that some anxiety symptoms cause responses that lead to new symptoms.
 For example:

 - Mouth Breathing Many people find that when they have anxiety, they become more prone to taking deep breaths through their mouths in an attempt to get more air.
 This can dry out the throat, and lead to the feeling of having a sore throat.